Manu1512/AkiDiscordBot/README.md

 # Discord Bot: Aki

 This is my first Discord Bot called **Aki**.
-The main idea behind it is to learn bot-programming in **.NET C#**.
+The main idea behind it is to learn bot-programming in **.NET C#** and to use it on my server.
 It does not have many functions yet but I am trying to do my best in further improving it.

-It is currently **not possible** to invite it to your server because it is still in early development.
-Therefore it would cause too many problems that may not even be discovered yet.
+It is **not possible** to invite it to your server.
+It is currently made to only function correctly on my own server.

 With Update **1.19.0.0**, the bot is now online on my discord server. **(German)**: https://discord.gg/H4Csk66